 JDCA is honored to host former Virginia Governor Terry McAuliffe or our next community conference call on Friday, August 9, at 2:30 PM EDT to mark two years since Charlottesville, and discuss white supremacy in America.
 Governor McAuliffe is the author of a new book, “Beyond Charlottesville: Taking a Stand Against White Nationalism.”

-We look forward to you joining us, and hope you will consider supporting JDCA today, as we continue to give voice to Jewish and Democratic values.
-Our mission has never been more critical, and your support has never been more important.
+We look forward to you joining us as we continue to give voice to Jewish and Democratic values.
+Our mission has never been more critical, and your partnership has never been more important.

 Chair, Jewish Democratic Council of America